 26. Add immediate value to the person receiving your email

-This just means that if you’re a fashion site, you can share fashion tips.
+Simply put, you can share fashion tips if you’re on a fashion site.
 If you’re in the technology sector, you can share an interesting feature of software or best practices.

 27. Use humor in your email marketing campaign